autocontracts/permissioned-blocks/whitepaper.md

 ## Statechain Security Model

 Resolving the statechain requires being authenticated and authorised.
-Users authenticate who they are using a blockchain account and authorisation is handled by capabilities that are granted to users.
+Users are authenticated via their blockchain account and authorisation is handled by a capability system granting permission to access the statechain and to execute specified smart contract functions.

 The capabilites are stored on the smart contract as a hash map of the user's blockchain account.
-The capabilities are permission to access the statechain and to execute specified smart contract functions.

 The statechain is encrypted using a shared contract key.
 The contract key is boxed using the public key of the person being granted a capability and stored at an IPFS address that only they can access.

 <p align="center">
 <img src="/images/permissioned-blocks-capabilities.png">
 <br>
 <b>Permissioned Blocks</b> - Bob requests state S2 from Alice via the modified IPFS Bit Swap protocol for Permissioned Blocks.
 Before sending, Alice's device authenticates Bob's identity and verifies if he is authorised to receive the data.
 Upon authorisation the data is encrypted using Alice's contract key and sent to Bob.
-Bob then decrypts the data using his version of the contract key.
+Bob decrypts the data using his version of the contract key.
 </p>

-<b>Note:</b> A naive approach would be to only encrypt the satatechain without any access control measures in place.
-This approach however is vulnerable to the information, that would be public for all to see, being decrypted by brute force.
+<b>Note:</b> A naive approach would be to encrypt the satatechain without any access control measures in place.
+This approach is vulnerable to the information, that would be public for all to see, being decrypted by brute force.
 For the same reason why firewalls are employed in computer networks today, a better approach is to design a security model that limits access to the information being protected.

 ## Contract Key

 The contract key is an asymmetric key used for encrypting and decrypting the statechain.
-The public key that is used for encryption is stored with the contract's metadata and the private key used for decryption is shared only with those that are granted access to the statechain.
+The public key that is used for encrypting is stored with the contract's metadata and the private key used for decrypting is shared only with those that are granted access to the statechain.
 Sharing of the private key occurs by a method of boxing, that is, encrypting the contract key using the public key of the person being granted access.
 The boxed key is then stored at an IPFS address that can only be accessed by using a signed token.

 ## IPFS Token Authentication

-The modified Permissioned Blocks version of IPFS uses token authentication in conjunction with the IPFS Bitswap algorithm to determine whether a request for an IPFS data block is permitted to be distributed.
+The folked version of IPFS uses token authentication during the IPFS Bitswap algorithm to determine whether a request for an IPFS data block is permitted.
 The token is similar to a Javascript Web Token (JWT) employed in existing authentication systems used on the internet today.
 The token is divided into two segments, the first segment contans the issuer, capabilities and nonce information, and last segment contains the digital signature.
-The token's signature is generated using the blockchain account the user making the request.
+The token's signature is generated using the blockchain account of the requestor.

 ## Permissioned Blocks

-IPFS divides and stores data in block sizes of 256 KB.
-The Permissiond Blocks version of IPFS has extended this functionality to tag certain blocks as being Permissioned Blocks and other as standard IPFS blocks.
-Permissioned blocks require the requestor to be authorised in order to receive the block being requested.
+The folked verson of IPFS has been extended to tag certain blocks as being <b>Permissioned Blocks</b>.
+Permissioned blocks require the authorisation in order to access the requested block.

-Blocks are tagged in the IPFS datastore as being Permissioned Blocks by storing the smart contract's blockchain address with the block data.
-When a request is made to retrieve a block from the datastore, if it is tagged then the authorisation needs to occur.
+Blocks are tagged in the IPFS datastore as being Permissioned Blocks by storing the smart contract's blockchain address along with the block data.
+When a request is made to retrieve a block from the datastore, if it is tagged, then the authorisation needs to occur.

-Authorisation occurs by a remote call from IPFS to the blockchain in order to query the smart contract that is located at the address specified by the tagged block.
+Authorisation occurs by a remote call from IPFS to the blockchain to query the smart contract that at the address specified by the tagged block.
 The remote procedure then queries the smart contracts capability hash map to verify whether the requestor is authorised to access the IPFS block.
-If authorised the block is sent to the requestor.
+If authorised, the block is sent to the requestor.

 <p align="center">
 <img src="/images/permissioned-block.png">